samislam/mmhf/README.md

 statusCode,
 ```

-- **sendRes**: _object_, the options you want to pass to the (sendRes)[https://www.npmjs.com/package/@samislam/sendres] module, mmhf defaults to the default configurations of (sendRes)[https://www.npmjs.com/package/@samislam/sendres], if you want to configure how your response styles, use this property.
+- **sendRes**: _object_, the options you want to pass to the [sendRes](https://www.npmjs.com/package/@samislam/sendres) module, mmhf defaults to the default configurations of [sendRes](https://www.npmjs.com/package/@samislam/sendres), if you want to configure how your response styles, use this property.
-  see the available options for this property object on the offical docs of (sendRes)[https://github.com/samislam/sendres#available-options].
+  see the available options for this property object on the offical docs of [sendRes](https://github.com/samislam/sendres#available-options).
 - **queryOptions**: _object_, the options you want to pass down to the query method, these are passed directly down to the mongoose query method which is in use, for instnce, if you're using `factory.getOneById(Model, (req)=> req.params.id, { queryOptions: { strictQuery: false } })`, the `strictQuery: false` you wrote is going to be passed to the inner `Model.findOneById` mongoose method.
-If you want to see the available options for each query, refer to the official (Mongoose documentation)[https://mongoosejs.com/docs] for this purpose.
+If you want to see the available options for each query, refer to the official [Mongoose documentation](https://mongoosejs.com/docs) for this purpose.
 - **callNext**: _boolean_, If you have an express middleware that you want to execute after running one of the middlewares, use this option to make the middleware you're using call the express `next()` function internally.
   - **Note:** even if this options was set to **true**, the response will be sent either ways, **and you can't send a response twice**.
 - **statusCode**: _number_, the success status code, refer to the API section to know the default success status code for each middleware.